ExaChem/exachem/docs/user_guide/scf.rst

 .. _SCF:

 The ExaChem self-consistent field (SCF) module computes closed-shell restricted Hartree-Fock (RHF) wavefunctions and spin-unrestricted Hartree-Fock (UHF) wavefunctions.
+It also computes closed shell and open shell densities and Kohn-Sham orbitals.
-The values listed below are the defaults
+The values listed below are the defaults where few options are automatically adjusted based on the system size as explained later in this section.

 .. code-block:: json